astronomer/airflow-guides/guides/data-quality.md

 ## Conclusion

-Data quality is important which is reflected in the growth of tools designed to perform data quality checks.
+The growth of tools designed to perform data quality checks reflect the importance of ensuring data quality in production workflows.
 Commitment to data quality requires in-depth planning and collaboration between data professionals.
 What kind of data quality your organization needs will depend on your unique use case, which you can explore using the steps outlined in this guide.

-SQL Check operators offer a way to define your checks directly from within the DAG with no other tools necessary.
-If you run many checks on different databases you may benefit from using a more complex testing solution like GreatExpectations or Soda.
+SQL Check operators offer a way to define your checks directly from within the DAG, with no other tools necessary.
+If you run many checks on different databases, you may benefit from using a more complex testing solution like Great Expectations or Soda.

-No matter which tool is used it is possible orchestrate the checks from within an Airflow DAG which makes downstream actions depending on the outcome of the checks possible.
+No matter which tool is used, it is possible orchestrate the checks from within an Airflow DAG, which makes downstream actions depending on the outcome of the checks possible.